elin902/disaster-recovery-lab/README.md

 One of the machines runs a backup service that archives the most important folders and copies them securely to a remote server that acts as a backup storage device.

+## Prerequisites

+In order to succesfully create the lab you need to have a host with sudo privileges and the following packages installed:

+- Vagrant 2.2.19+
+- Vagrant-scp (run $vagrant plugin install vagrant-scp)
+- Virtualbox 6.1

 ## Installation
 To run the lab, clone the project and execute the "runlab.sh" script.
 It's being processed in following steps: